 This aquarium really gets you up close and personal with marine life.
 The aquarium offers various animal encounters, including opportunities to pet a stingray or feed a sea turtle.
 Perhaps the most stunning of all, however, is their “Dive With Sharks” program, allowing scuba certified guests to climb right in for a swim in a tank with more than 30 sharks!

 Go big or go home, right?
 The Grand Canyon is so close to Vegas that it would really be a mistake to not take one day out of your trip for a tour of this .
-With so many options available — including combos with a Hoover Dam tour, a boat ride down the Colorado river, or a helicopter ride through the canyon — you can be sure that you return to Vegas with stunning memories and even more stunning photographs.
+With so many options available — including combos with a Hoover Dam tour or a luxury helicopter ride over Vegas at night — you can be sure that you return to Vegas with stunning memories and even more stunning photographs.

 Take a step back in time and walk through a collection of old Vegas neon signs.
 This museum has an impressive collection of signs that once made Vegas earn the title of “City of Lights,” now gathered into a “Boneyard” for visitors to examine up close.
 This provides a fascinating look at Vegas history through a very unique lens.